No fillers, nasty chemicals or label tricks.

 Pumpkin is rich in vitamin A and zinc and is great for your dog’s skin and coat.
 It also contains high amounts of an amino acid cucurbitacin, which is toxic to many common dog parasites and may help to expel worms.

-Rapeseed oil is low in saturated fats and has a high content of linolenic acid (omega-3 oils) which are great for your dog’s skin and joints.
+Rapeseed oil is low in saturated fats and has a high content of linolenic acid (omega-3 oils) which are great for your dog’s skin.

 Soya is an amazing source of bodybuilding protein with ALL 10 ESSENTIAL AMINO ACIDS a healthy dog needs to thrive.
 It’s easily digested and has been shown to lower cholesterol levels in humans and animals.

-Sunflower oil is rich in omega-3 and omega-6 and so works to calm itchy or sensitive skin.
-It is also rich in antioxidants like Vitamins A & E which can help to ward off cancer.
+Sunflower oil is rich in omega-3 and omega-6.
+It is also rich in antioxidants like Vitamins A & E which may help maintain skin health and reduce free radicals which have a role to play in many diseases including cancer.

-Sweet potatoes provide an excellent source of dietary fiber, which helps the digestive system function more effectively.
-Eating fiber on a regular basis lowers the risk of heart disease and certain types of cancers.
+Sweet potatoes provide an excellent source of dietary fibre, which helps the digestive system function more effectively.
 They are highly nutritious and loaded with lots of vitamins and minerals too including Vitamin A, C, B3, B5, B6 manganese and copper.